• Skip to primary navigation

 Cuban-Inspired Vegan Lentil Soup

 Got a minute?
-I'd love for you to dive into the comments and rate these Quick Cuban Black Beans.
-Your feedback is invaluable—did you love it?
+I'd love for you to dive into the comments and rate these Easy Canned Cuban Black Beans.
+Your feedback is invaluable-did you love it?
 Did you make any fun twists?
 Let me know how my directions worked for you so I can keep improving my recipes.
 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.

 Easy Cuban Canned Black Beans in a white bowl.

-Quick Cuban Black Beans
+Easy Cuban Canned Black Beans

 Regi Pearce